toralf/torutils/README.md

 1. -or- create a pull requests to fix the code ;)

-Same happens for additional local network services:
+Same happens for ports of additional local network services:

 1. define them space separated, eg.: